Azure/azure-powershell/src/LoadTesting/docs/New-AzLoad.md

 # New-AzLoad

 ## SYNOPSIS
-Create or update LoadTest resource.
+Create a new Azure Load Testing resource.

 ## SYNTAX